jhgaylor/pathfinders-character-tool/readme.md

 # Process

-- Dev on `app/`
+- Dev on `api-app/` or `ui-app/`
-- from the root of the project, run `./deploy/build-and-upload.sh` which will create the artifact, stuff it onto s3, and then make an ami with the app loaded on it.
+- from the root of the project, run `./<app>/build-and-upload.sh` which will create the artifact, stuff it onto s3
+- to make a new release (both apps get shipped as a single unit), run `cd ./deploy/package/; ./build-ami.sh`
-- to deploy, stick the new ami id into terraform, and run terraform plan & apply
+- to deploy, run terraform. it will see the new ami

 # Goals